Automated Defense using Cloud Services for AWS, Azure and GCP

 WHAT STUDENTS SHOULD BRING

-• Laptop with browser and wireless connectivity
+• Laptop with admin/root privileges for VM setup and wireless connectivity

 WHAT STUDENTS WILL BE PROVIDED WITH